vivekjoshy/openskill.py/README.md

 - `BradleyTerryFull`: Full Pairing for Bradley-Terry
 - `BradleyTerryPart`: Partial Pairing for Bradely-Terry
 - `PlackettLuce`: Generalized Bradley-Terry
-- `ThurstonMostellerFull`: Full Pairing for Thurston-Mosteller
+- `ThurstoneMostellerFull`: Full Pairing for Thurstone-Mosteller
-- `ThurstonMostellerPart`: Partial Pairing for Thurston-Mosteller
+- `ThurstoneMostellerPart`: Partial Pairing for Thurstone-Mosteller

 ### Which Model Do I Want?

 - Bradley-Terry rating models follow a logistic distribution over a player's skill, similar to Glicko.
 - Thurstone-Mosteller rating models follow a gaussian distribution, similar to TrueSkill.
 Gaussian CDF/PDF functions differ in implementation from system to system (they're all just chebyshev approximations anyway).
 The accuracy of this model isn't usually as great either, but tuning this with an alternative gamma function can improve the accuracy if you really want to get into it.
-- Full pairing should have more accurate ratings over partial pairing, however in high k games (like a 100+ person marathon race), Bradley-Terry and Thurston-Mosteller models need to do a calculation of joint probability which involves is a k-1 dimensional integration, which is computationally expensive.
+- Full pairing should have more accurate ratings over partial pairing, however in high k games (like a 100+ person marathon race), Bradley-Terry and Thurstonee-Mosteller models need to do a calculation of joint probability which involves is a k-1 dimensional integration, which is computationally expensive.
 Use partial pairing in this case, where players only change based on their neighbors.
 - Plackett-Luce (**default**) is a generalized Bradley-Terry model for k ≥ 3 teams.
 It scales best.